 The significant increase in liabilities in 2022 is a result of the Plan change effective January 1, 2023 that doubles the monthly benefit and benefit maximum for all members.
-Note that if we include the \$38 million of receivable State funds in the assets for 2022, the funded ratio increases to 83%.
+Note that if we included the \$38.1 million of receivable State funds in the assets for 2022, the funded ratio would have increased to 83%, close to the 85% funded ratio which incorporates the contribution received in 2023.